stefania11/stefania11.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Stefania.
 I am currently a third-year Ph.D.
 Candidate 🎓 at the University of Washington Information School, advised by Prof. [Amy J. Ko](https://faculty.washington.edu/ajko/) in the [Code & Cognition Lab](https://faculty.washington.edu/ajko/lab).
-I am also affiliated with the [Program Synthesis Lab](https://www.cs.washington.edu/research/program-synthesis), working with Prof. [Rastislav Bodik](https://homes.cs.washington.edu/~bodik/) and with the [Community Data Science Collective](https://wiki.communitydata.science/Main_Page) working with Prof. [Benjamin Mako Hill](https://mako.cc/).
+I am also affiliated with the [PLSE Lab](http://uwplse.org/), working with Prof. [Rastislav Bodik](https://homes.cs.washington.edu/~bodik/) and with the [Community Data Science Collective](https://wiki.communitydata.science/Main_Page) working with Prof. [Benjamin Mako Hill](https://mako.cc/).

 My research focuses on Computer-Supported Creative Coding for Youth and the design of AI Literacies tools and resources for Families 📚.
 I also enjoy designing and building future smart toys 🤖 and games.
 When I am not coding & writing papers 👩🏽‍💻 I love hiking, climbing, and riding my 🚲.